 Ok.
 This is hard.

-I mean, I use my phone as an alarm clock.
-Not that I need it very often, since my kids wake me up long before the alarm would go off.
-Ha!
+I use my phone as an alarm clock.
+Not that I need an alarm very often, since my kids wake me up long before the alarm would go off.
+But I pretend.

 Electronics can keep you awake longer than you’d like.
 The blue light emitted stimulates your brain and delays it from winding down for sleep.